morninj/django-docker/README.md

 You can also pull this image from Docker Hub as [`morninj/django-docker`](https://hub.docker.com/r/morninj/django-docker/).

 This configuration uses Nginx, Gunicorn, and MySQL.
+It uses Fabric for deployment with a single command.
 I've tested it on Mac OS X 10.10.3 and Ubuntu 14.04.

 ## Get started